Western Side of Riverton:

 - Crossing over Elizabeth Street, on the left is the COMMUNITY HALL.
 Erected in 1874 as a single storey Institute at a cost of ₤1,000.
 The stage was added in 1914 and in 1930 the supper room and kitchen were built from funds raised at the successful ‘Back to Riverton’ celebrations held in 1929.
 The additions erected during the State’s 150 Jubilee in 1986 at a cost of $250,000 were officially opened by the then Governor of South Australia, Sir Donald Dunstan.
 Funding for this project was raised by government grants and the local community.

-- THE COFFEE PALACE – 48-50 Torrens Road.
+- THE COFFEE PARLOUR, now a PRIVATE RESIDENCE – 48-50 Torrens Road.
 Built c1906 by Arty Cole, a local builder, using cinders and cement for Richard Burrows, coach builder, blacksmith and farrier.
 The first floor comprised six bedrooms and a parlour with a bathroom, whilst the ground floor had a small grande entrance hall, kitchen, large dining room and other amenities.
 A cellar under the original dining room has been used by various clubs including the local R.S.L. and over the years has suffered the same fate as many cellars when the town has been flooded.
 This building has been previously used as a boarding house, furniture store whilst the front rooms were leased for a betting shop, chemist, shoemaker, dental technician and hairdresser.

 - SCULPTURE STUDIO – 54 Torrens Road.
 This building built c1916 as a garage, it is currently undergoing major restoration to be opened in 2007 and will include an art gallery.